dry-rb/dry-operation/docsite/source/index.html.md

   - extensions
   - design-pattern
 ---

-`dry-operation` is a lightweight DSL that wraps around [`dry-monads`](/gems/dry-monads/), allowing you to chain operations with a focus on the happy path while elegantly handling failures.
+dry-operation is a lightweight DSL that wraps around [dry-monads](/gems/dry-monads/), allowing you to chain operations with a focus on the happy path while elegantly handling failures.

 ### Introduction

 In complex business logic, it's common to have a series of operations that depend on each other.
-Traditionally, this leads to deeply nested conditional statements or a series of guard clauses. `dry-operation` provides a more elegant solution by allowing you to define a linear flow of operations, automatically short-circuiting on failure.
+Traditionally, this leads to deeply nested conditional statements or a series of guard clauses. dry-operation provides a more elegant solution by allowing you to define a linear flow of operations, automatically short-circuiting on failure.

 ### Basic Usage

-To use `dry-operation`, create a class that inherits from `Dry::Operation` and define your flow in the `#call` method:
+To use dry-operation, create a class that inherits from `Dry::Operation` and define your flow in the `#call` method:

 ```ruby
 class CreateUser < Dry::Operation